 5. Evaluate whether prospective employees fit into your culture

-Evaluating a candidate’s alignment to our values is just as important as sizing up their hard skills.
+Evaluating a candidate’s alignment to our values and company culture is just as important as sizing up their hard skills.

 The difference between the two interviews is an increase in commitment from our hiring team.
 While it’s common for the skill assessment to be conducted by 1–2 team members, the cultural interview will have a representative from every team present.